Muslims in Milwaukee: A Brief History*

 The Muslim community in the Milwaukee area has increased substantially since the ISM purchased the Islamic Center around thirty years ago.
 The Friday prayer services in 1982 often numbered less than 50 people.
 Today, the number is around 1500.
 In 1982, the ISM did not have a full time school.
 Today, Salam School is a full time school (K4-12) with over 750 enrolled students and many others on a waiting list.
 Keep in mind that Salam School is only able to serve a fraction of the Muslim students in the community, with hundreds attending area schools, both public and parochial.

 The ISM is currently working on a project to construct a house of worship in Brookfield to meet the needs of the Muslim community in the western suburbs.
-We hope to break ground in the spring of 2012.
+The ISM West Task Force organized a groundbreaking event with the community on July 12th, 2013.
 The ISM is also interested in expanding its facilities throughout the greater metropolitan area.

 © 2012 Othman Atta.
 This history is an updated and edited selection from an article published in 1997.